Get Your Free Claim Assessment Now

 • in how they approach their new situation.

 Our approach is all about the needs and desires of the claimant.
-We use our experience to help obtain the best possible outcome, & focus on your unique circumstances and needs.
+Our partnered law firms use their experience to help obtain the best possible outcome, & focus on your unique circumstances and needs.

 No Win No Fee* Amputation Negligence Claims

 The cost of starting a claim should not be a barrier to those who deserve to receive compensation.
-We offer all qualifying clients the opportunity to make a No Win No Fee* claim.
-In short, we remove the need to pay anything in advance of receiving compensation.
+Our partnered law firms offer all qualifying clients the opportunity to make a No Win No Fee* claim.
+In short, this removes the need to pay anything in advance of receiving compensation.
 Therefore, clients don’t have the risk of facing large legal fees if a claim is not successful.

-To qualify for our No Win No Fee* agreement, we to be confident that you should receive payment for damages.
+To qualify for a No Win No Fee* agreement, our partnered law firms need to be confident that you should receive payment for damages.
 Moreover, we want to be sure that your claim has a good chance of being successful.

 • prove that your care was negligent;